aaminasiddiqui/License-Plate-Detection-and-Blurring/README.md

 ___

 The program detects and blurrs license plates using the **detect_and_blur_plate function**.
-The function dexcription is as follows:
+The function description is as follows:
-1. **Copying the Image**: The function begins by creating copies of the input image img to plate_img and roi to avoid modifying the original image.
+1. **Copying the Image**: The function begins by creating copies of the input image img to plate_img and ROI to avoid modifying the original image.

 2. **Detecting License Plates**:
   -The function uses the plate_cascade (a pre-trained classifier, typically using **Haar cascades**) to detect rectangular regions in the image that likely contain license plates.